Code-Institute-Submissions/ms2-explore-asia/README.md

 * The site is organised into a single scrolling page, allowing the user to navigate to particular sections by using the navbar.
 * The navbar is fixed allowing access at all points.
+* The opening section provides clear information about the users chosen country, immediately the user can make choices affecting the content displayed.
 * The sections have clear headers ensuring the user knows what information relates to what.
 * The curved edges of buttons and certain elements add a softness to the site.